dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Analysis and (corrective) action - Stock on hand** The value of analysing stock on hand levels (which make no indication of customer demand) and their fluctuations are of much less importance than the analysis of stock coverage times.

-## Add explanations for each visualisation:
+xxx Add explanations for each visualisation:
 DHIS2-LMIS Data quality and data use Web structure 29-05-2024.odt